vees/grifter/README.md

 permutations.
 It is roughly half of the million permutations from the simple base32 representation.oi

-The advantages to this solution are: it is easy to copy visually and remember, the
+The advantages to this solution is that it is easy to copy visually and remember.

 The disadvantages are that it is not possible to recreate the ID set given the same unordered set of files.
 This unorderedness refers to the  fact that files with arbitrary timestamps could be added to the  original set at a later date so any algoritm with a sequence factor  wouldn't be usable.

 Some examples of the combinations ([created with prototype randspace function][2]) would be:

 	c1fa
 	wt2n